wcwilson1950/cute-modal/README.md

 ## Installation

 - Clone this repository into your project's lib folder.
-- Set the web component, cute-modal, in your html.
+- Set the web component, cute-modal, in your html followed by the source script.

 ``` html